Living in Willesden Green

 Shops, Restaurants and Takeaways

-You can't beat the Jubilee line and the buses out of Willesden Green travel in every direction around or across London.
+You can't beat the Jubilee Line (especially with the Night Tube service running all night on Fridays and Saturdays), and the buses out of Willesden Green travel in every direction around or across London.

 AREAS OF LONDON